IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/content/home/experience.md

   location = "Cambridgeshire, UK" date_start = "2010-03-01"
   date_end = "2017-03-01"
-  description = "I work as the lab bioinformatician in the lab of Tony Kouzarides at the the Gurdon Institute, as part of the University of Cambridge.
-My role is to help in the design of experiments and analyse data in collaboration with other members of the lab.
-My main focus is in the analysis of high-throughput sequencing data.
-In particular, the group has a focus on the understanding of the role of histone modifications in diseases such as cancer."
+  description = "I worked as the lab bioinformatician in the lab of Tony Kouzarides at the the Gurdon Institute, as part of the University of Cambridge.
+My role was to help in the design of experiments and analyse data in collaboration with other members of the lab.
+My main focus was in the analysis of high-throughput sequencing data.
+In particular, the group had a focus on the understanding of the role of histone modifications in diseases such as cancer."

 [[experience]]
   title = "Statistical/Mathematical Biologist"